hello-abhishek/hf-take-home-programming-challenges/SOFTWARE-ENGINEER.md

 ## Frontend Focused

 ### Problem Statement
-Create a menu planning UI which allows to manage weekly menu and associated recipies.
+Create a menu planning single-page application (SPA) which allows to manage weekly menu and associated recipies.

 #### Context
 - A [weekly menu](https://www.hellofresh.com.au/plans/) contains a set of [recipies](https://www.hellofresh.com.au/recipes/).
 Each week different set of recipies are selected.
 See example [menu for this week](https://www.hellofresh.com.au/plans/).